 - ASNO notification is required when:

-- Discuss any proposed dealing with University's ASNO liaison officer (contact: Work Environment Group).
+- Any proposed new nuclear material must be discussed with University's ASNO liaison officer (contact: email@example.com).

 New radiation laboratory designs

-- Radiation measured outside laboratories housing radiation apparatus must be below set public exposure limits.
+- Radiation measured outside laboratories housing radiation apparatus or radioactive material must be below the public exposure limits set by ARPANSA.

 Existing laboratory compliance